efahl/owut/README.md

 # owut - OpenWrt Upgrade Tool

 `owut` is command line tool that upgrades your router's firmware.
-It creates and installs custom builds of OpenWrt retaining all of the currently installed packages and configuration.
+It creates custom images of OpenWrt using the [sysupgrade server](https://sysupgrade.openwrt.org) and installs them, retaining all of your currently installed packages and configuration.

 Follow along or participate in the [owut package discussion](https://forum.openwrt.org/t/owut-openwrt-upgrade-tool/200035) on the OpenWrt forum.

 ## Installation

 > [!WARNING]
-> As of 2024-06-26, the dependency `ucode-mod-uclient` is only available on SNAPSHOT, so if you are running release version 23.05 or earlier, you cannot install `owut`.
+> `owut` depends on the `ucode-mod-uclient` package, which is only available on versions 24.10 and later, including main snapshots.
+For OpenWrt 23.05 and earlier, use the [`auc` package](https://openwrt.org/docs/guide-user/installation/attended.sysupgrade#from_the_cli).

 `owut` is a standard OpenWrt package, making installation quite simple.